 Apple thinks major cities are more important—so Apple labels the biggest cities, and then if there’s space left over, it labels states.

 Neither is wrong—but each decision comes with its own tradeoffs.

-It’s also interesting that z4 is the most similar zoom, given that it’s one of the very earliest zoom-levels.
-Because it’s so early, our z4 maps show a relatively larger chunk of the world than any of the maps after it:
+But it’s also interesting that z4 is the most similar zoom, given that it’s one of the very earliest zoom-levels and shows a relatively larger chunk of the world than any of the maps after it:

 Notice how wide of an area our z4 maps show—almost the entire Eastern half of the U.S. and the most populated parts of Canada:

-And within the area shown in the maps above, there are millions of things that could be labeled: dozens of states and provinces, thousands of cities, tens of thousands of roads, and tens of millions of points of interest—among many other things.
+Within the area above, there are millions of things that could be labeled: dozens of states and provinces, thousands of cities, tens of thousands of roads, and tens of millions of points of interest—among many other things.

 In other words, because z4 shows such a wide area, there’s a greater number of label candidates at z4 (i.e., things that could be labeled) than at any zoom after it.